CompNet/RugbyScope/src/_TODO.md

 - extracting transfers:
   - if 1 stint temporally included in another: assume a loan

+stats:
+- evolution of players weight and height

 * NOTES
   - Filtering players depending on whether they played for a club: many are missed But if their club is not indicated... maybe they are not important enough?